 Your first ride in Tenerife starts with a descent towards the Los Gigantes Valley before a climb from Tamaimo to Arguayo which offers a steady pace and gradient.
 Later, you will cycle through Terra Negra, a region filled with black volcanic rocks, the product of multiple volcanic eruptions.
 The journey back is gentle.
 Today is ridden at approximately 22-27km/h.

 Today is a tough ride.
 The climb out of the Masca Valley is one of the most challenging on the island due to the severity of its gradient and its length (4 km, average 11%, some parts are between 15% and 20%).
 Today is ridden at approximately 22-27km/h.

 Today we will take you back to the airport for your return flight home.

 The island of eternal Spring is a Mecca for cycling enthusiasts looking to soak up some winter sunshine.
-The volcanic island offers some spectacular views across the glistening Atlantic, especially from Mount Teide.
+The volcanic island offers spectacular views across the glistening Atlantic, especially from Mount Teide.